 All medications, even those sold over the counter, have potential side effects.
 Treatments for relapsing MS are no different, and each has possible risks.

 Some side effects are more common, and others are extremely rare.
 Risk-averse people may prefer to avoid DMTs with a potential for serious side effects, even if those side effects occur very rarely.
 Others may prefer to focus on which DMT will be most effective in modifying the course of their MS, even if they carry a low risk for severe adverse effects.
-Your personal risk for developing serious side effects depends on many factors.
-Your doctor can help you understand your risk for side effects with any medication.

 Doctors may recommend DMTs based on many factors.
 One important factor is MS disease activity.
 An individual’s MS may be active or inactive.
-Active disease is defined as having a clinical relapse or detecting new lesions on an MRI scan over a period of time, usually a year.
-When your MS is active, you’re more likely to experience new damage to the central nervous system.
-Doctors may suggest different DMTs based on whether your MS is considered to be active or inactive.
+Active disease means having a clinical relapse or detecting new lesions on an MRI scan over a period of time, usually a year.

 The following DMTs have been approved by the FDA to treat relapsing forms of MS.

-Disease-Modifying Treatment | How It’s Taken | Dosage Schedule |
+Disease-modifying treatment | How it’s taken | Dosage schedule |

 Alemtuzumab (Lemtrada) | IV infusion | Five days in a row, then three days one year later |